awsdocs/aws-dms-step-by-step/doc_source/CHAP_On-PremOracle2Aurora.QuickStart.md

   ALTER, CREATE, DROP, INDEX, INSERT, UPDATE, DELETE, SELECT
   ```

-  Additionally, AWS DMS needs complete access to the awsdms\_control databse\.
+  Additionally, AWS DMS needs complete access to the awsdms\_control database\.
 This database holds information required by AWS DMS specific to the migration\.
 To provide access, run the following command\.

   ```
   ALL PRIVILEGES ON awsdms_control.* TO 'dms_user'